getkin/kin-openapi/README.md

 ## CHANGELOG: Sub-v1 breaking API changes

+### v0.1xx.0
+* `InternalizeRefs` now takes a refNameResolver that has access to `openapi3.T` and more properties of the reference needing resolving.
+* The `DefaultRefNameResolver` has changed choosing names that will be less likely to collide with each other.

 ### v0.126.0
 * `openapi3.CircularReferenceError` and `openapi3.CircularReferenceCounter` are removed. `openapi3.Loader` now implements reference backtracking, so any kind of circular references should be properly resolved.